 VISA has been the most widely used method for depositing at USA online casinos over the last two decades because it was accepted by absolutely everyone in the industry from the very beginning.
 It was quick, easy, and there were rarely any issues.
 After all, this is the planet’s biggest credit card company, holding more than one-third of the entire world’s revolving debt, and operating in over 200 countries.
 Unfortunately, these days, things are a little more complicated.

-For example, often the region where the card was issued from is the most important factor in determining whether or not it will be accepted.
-Obviously the transactions of cards issued in the United States are going to be scrutinized a lot more than cards issued in say, Luxembourg.
-Therefore, some deposits get rejected the second the transaction is attempted and the card becomes flagged going forward, resulting in the player immediately having to find a new method.
+For example, often the region where the account was created and the origin of the purchase are the prime factors in determining whether or not it will work.
+Obviously transactions initiated from the United States are scrutinized a lot more than ones in say, Luxembourg.
+Therefore, some deposits get rejected the second time it’s attempted and the card becomes flagged going forward, resulting in the player immediately having to find a new method.

-That said, you have to remember that when the government moved to shutdown Internet gambling in the USA back in 2006, the new “Unlawful Internet Gambling Enforcement Act” (UIGEA) targeted the banks processing financial transactions for casinos and not the players spending it.
-It’s for this reason that it’s entirely possible for a VISA card to be declined somewhere that happily accepts American players.
-The only way to know for sure is to try to deposit using it – maybe it will work and maybe it won’t.
+That said, it’s important to remember that when the government moved to shutdown Internet betting in the U.S. back in 2006, the new “Unlawful Internet Gambling Enforcement Act” (UIGEA) targeted the banks processing financial transactions for casinos and not the people spending it.
+It’s for this reason that it’s entirely possible for VISA to be declined somewhere that happily accepts American customers.
+The only way to know for sure is to try using it – maybe it will work and maybe it won’t.

-Many places used to pay out gambling winnings directly back on to the VISA card that was used to make the deposit, however, they have all stopped this practice over the last few years out of fear of alerting VISA to what the transactions were actually for.
-It’s obvious that operators are going to be a lot more concerned with money coming in, than money going out, so they’re just not going to risk getting flagged unnecessarily.
+Many websites used to pay out winnings directly back on to credit cards, however, they have all stopped this practice during the last few years out of fear of alerting them to what the purchase is actually for.
+It’s clear that operators are more concerned with the money coming in than going out, so they’re not about to risk getting flagged to facilitate withdrawals.

 USA Online Casino VISA Deposits

-The convenience of depositing at a USA online casino with a Visa card comes with a price in the form of fees.
-Thankfully, some operators will pay for your fees on deposits over a certain amount so always be sure to check their deposit information page to see what their thresholds are.
-That said, it has become more common for operators to pass on their merchant fee of a few percentage points on to their customers, with places like Bovada sometimes billing as high as 4% of the total transaction amount.
+The convenience of depositing at a USA online casino with VISA comes with a price in the form of fees.
+Thankfully, some will pay the costs on transfers in excess of a certain amount so always be sure to check their banking information page to see what their thresholds are.
+Nevertheless, it has become commonplace for them to pass on merchant fees of a few percentage points on to customers, with places like Bovada sometimes billing as high as 4% of the total purchase.

-Some people get nervous when VISA gambling because credit card information such as account numbers have to be shared with the casinos, but there’s honestly no need to worry.
-The transaction is not any more riskier than normal purchases made online and your data is totally safe.
-Every website now uses amazing encryption technology to protect all of their player information so everything you do with them is just as private as doing online banking: you’re fully protected.
+Occasionally people get nervous when betting with VISA because details such as account numbers have to be given to the casinos, but there’s honestly no need to worry.
+The transaction is not any riskier than others made online and data is totally safe.
+Every website now uses amazing encryption technology to protect all of their player information so everything done with them is just as private as doing banking on the internet and fully protected.

 VISA Gift Card Casino Deposits

-Bettors in the States have been really helped out over the past few years thanks to VISA prepaid cards and gift cards, which have had an extremely high success rate with many operators.
-Unfortunately, these types of cards cannot be reloaded with additional funds and they’re only good until the prepaid balance is depleted, and most times you can only make one deposit with it for the full balance available.
+Bettors in the States have been really helped out lately as a result of both VISA prepaid and gift cards, which have had an extremely high success rate at many places.
+Unfortunately, these variations cannot be reloaded with additional funds and they’re only good until the prepaid balance is depleted.
+This is why operators require that the entire amount be used at once.

-However, with the emergence of cryptocurrency technology it appears as though both credit and gift cards may one day become a thing of the past since it’s much easier to gamble online with Bitcoin than it is with a physical piece of plastic that charges you high fees.
-Crypto deposits cut out the banks and the paper trail, and are received instantaneously by the operator.
+However, with the emergence of cryptocurrency technology it appears as though both credit and gift cards may one day become a thing of the past since it’s much easier to gamble online with Bitcoin than a physical piece of plastic that charges high fees.
+Crypto deposits cut out the banks and paper trail, and are received instantaneously.
 It’s simply an economic revolution – the world’s financial system is going digital.